 Start/Finish Line on Seawall behind Creekside Community Recreation Centre

 15K Run (Runners Only)

 8:45am minutes before your start Course closed 12 PM(3 hours) (5k/10K Walkers & Runners) (15K/Half Runners ONLY!)

 As a final option we will have a race day pick up service, for this service we will hire more staff to accommodate people that want to pay $5 for the service.
 Please email email@example.com, in subject place put in race name and pick up service so it gets filed correctly.
 Example: Chilly Chase pick up service.
 In the content please provide your full name and distance, You will need to arrive at least 45minutes early on race morning and go to the TRY EVENTS table.

-No same day package pick up.
+No same day package pick up without signing up for the above extra service.
 Please arrange to attend the listed package pick up locations during the times posted.
 We do not mail out packages.
 Remember when it is late registration sizing is first come first serve but we always have lots of supplies the first couple days.

 *Once the race starts all left over supplies that have not been picked up will be available for size exchanges, for sale and/or donated.